How are spot prices determined?

 It is important to note that futures and spot prices are related to each other.
 As such they are kept in alignment by arbitrage traders who look at the relative costs of borrowing cash and gold (and other factors) and will sell futures and buy OTC spot (or vice versa) if they see too much divergence between the prices.

-There has been some debate as to whether US futures markets or the London OTC spot markets drive the price.
-This analysis concludes that it is not fixed and changes over time, even though the London OTC market is much larger than COMEX in terms of ounces traded.
+There has been some debate as to whether US futures markets, the Shanghai Gold Exchange (SGE) or the London OTC spot markets drive the price.
+This analysis concludes that it is not fixed and changes over time and other factors additionally impact on the price of gold, even though the London OTC market is much larger than COMEX in terms of ounces traded together these markets account for more than 90% of global trading volumes

 A bullion dealer's spot price